 3) Design Embodies Ethics

-Beyond its ability to cover and connect vast swaths of curricula, Design forces students to consider not only how their creations best solve problems for their users, but also how their solutions will exist in the world.
+Beyond its ability to cover and connect vast swaths of curricula, Design moves students to consider not only how their creations–designed “with” users, not simply “for” them–best solve problem, but also how their solutions will exist in the world.
 Any such consideration would have to encompass a deep understanding of the humans at the center of the design, the scope and cause of their problem, and the manner in which a designed solution is enacted.
 Thus, all designers, in seeking to make the world better, ought to necessarily consider the ethical implications of their proposed solutions.
-(Here’s a great article on just this topic.)
+(Here’s a great article on this topic.)

 But the second question–“How can I/we make it better?”–is a question that empowers and affirms students’ power as agents of change, a power they too often feel they do not have in a system that forces them to sit down and learn in more or less passive ways.
 In considering that second question, students would have to design solutions that not only work to make the world better, but which, in doing so, do not have unintended consequences–they must create solutions that do not create problems